 Source: Wikipedia

-As it turns out, many species made their way to the Mediterranean sea from the Red Sea.
+As it turns out, many species traveled from the Red Sea to the Mediterranean sea.
 Here is the translated quote from the official site:

 In the summer of 2015, a parallel canal called the New Suez Canal was opened.
 That made it possible to increase the number of sailing vessels between the Mediterranean and the Red Sea to 90 vessels a day.